Cafeteria roenbergensis virus: Viral genome

 A diagram of CroV's genome, showing the functional categories of what the genome encodes for, when in the viral life the genes are expressed, the types of promoters, as well as the types of repeats.

 CroV is the sole member of the genus Rheavirus in the family Mimiviridae within the proposed order Imitervirales.
 Phylogenetic analysis indicates that the virus is a nucleocytoplasmic large DNA virus (NCLD virus).
 Acanthamoeba polyphaga mimivirus is its closest known relative, although the two viruses share less than one-third of homologous genes.

 The viral genome is primarily a 618,000 base pair strand flanked by large and highly repetitive repeats on both ends of the genome.
 These large caps are theorized to protect the ends of the protein-coding region, similar to telomeres in eukaryotes.
-Due to production of transcriptional genes, like that of tRNA synthetase, the virus is able to modify and regulate host translational machinery that results in CroV being less dependent on host-cell components.
+Due to production of translational genes, like that of tRNA synthetase, the virus is able to modify and regulate host translational machinery that results in CroV being less dependent on host-cell components.
 5% of the genome consists of repetitive elements that serve a yet unknown purpose.
 A region of 38,000 bases was observed that is believed to be involved with carbohydrate metabolism.
 The virus contains pathways that help assist in the biosynthesis of KDO (3-deoxy-d-manno-octulosonate).
 The presence and expression of 10 genes involved in glycoprotein synthesis were identified, suggesting that CroV is able to potentially partake in virion-cell recognition.

 CroV also encodes several other interesting proteins.
 It encodes an entire biosynthetic pathway for the creation of 3-Deoxy-D-manno-oct-2-ulosonic acid, or KDO, which is a component of the cell walls of gram-negative bacteria.
 It also encodes two different photolyases, which repair DNA damage from UV radiation.
 CroV also encodes proteins that can carry out ubiquitination, which is a post-translational modification of proteins that functions in cellular signaling.